Yorkshire Junior/Youth Constitution 2017

 (a) Adequate changing facilities which include showers.

-(b) A committee of at least 3 members which shall be Chairperson, General Secretary, Treasurer.
+(b) A committee of at least 3 members which shall be Chairperson, General Secretary, Treasurer, these must be three separate people.

 (c) A constitution.